khatri-raj/healthcare-app/README.md

-# Healthcare-app
+# 🏥 Healthcare App

-A web-based healthcare management system built with **Django** and **Bootstrap 5**.
-It supports role-based access for Patients and Doctors with separate dashboards, profile management, and a new integrated blog system.
+A modern web-based Healthcare Management System built with Django (Backend) and React + Vite (Frontend).
+It features role-based dashboards for Patients and Doctors, full user management, an integrated blog system, and appointment booking with Google Calendar API support.
 ---

 ## 🌐 Live Demo